 The nurseries progressively switched from production for London’s wholesale fruit and vegetable markets to retail horticulture.
 Crews Hill is now utterly overgrown with garden centres and these are not loosely scattered but crammed together along a ‘golden mile’ south-east of the station.

 As well as all the nurseries, Crews Hill has an architectural reclaim merchant, on a site covering three-and-a-half acres, and an equestrian zone to the north with stables, paddocks and a stud farm.

-On Cattlegate Road – and shown in the photo at the top of the article* – the Plough is a well-regarded (if relatively modern) example of the traditional English country pub and has a landscaped beer garden.
+On Cattlegate Road – and shown in the photo above – the Plough is a well-regarded (if relatively modern) example of the traditional English country pub and has a landscaped beer garden.